OutpostUniverse/OPHD/README.md

 - White Claw: *Graphics*

 ## Special Thanks
-I'd like to give a special thanks and shout out to the following contributers who have helped to shape the direction of OutpostHD and provide extremely valuable insight in alphabetical order:
+I'd like to give a special thanks and shout out to the following contributors who have helped to shape the direction of OutpostHD and provide extremely valuable insight in alphabetical order:

 - belgianguy
 - dave_erald